MarkusMueller-DS/Synthetic-Data-Generation/README.md

 #### Classification Performance

 - the results of the data quality evaluaiton are saved in `results/`
-- the evaluation skript for the clf performance of the baseline needs to be run for every dataset
+- the evaluation script for the clf performance of the baseline needs to be run for every dataset
-- the evaluation skript for the clf performance of the different models needs to be run for every dataset and model
+- the evaluation script for the clf performance of the different models needs to be run for every dataset and model
 - the `ci` argument is only relevant for the cc-fraud dataset

 1. activate the general environment